akroshko/emacs-otlb/README.md

 data as `org-mode` tables while still retaining the original copy.
-This package could be extended to other devices, as well as allowing the recorded data and information entered to be used for custom purposes by Emacs-lisp scripting.
+This package could be extended to other devices, as well as allowing the recorded data and information entered to be used for custom purposes by Emacs Lisp scripting.

-INFO: In the future I hope to include some sample data, but I decided I wanted to release the package as-is as soon as possible.
+TODO: In the future I hope to include some sample data, but I decided I wanted to release the package as-is as soon as possible.
 Once I can gather an adequate set of sample-data that does not include any privacy-violating information I will include it.